litmuschaos/litmus/mkdocs/docs/experiments/categories/azure/azure-instance-stop.md

       <tr>
         <td> AZURE_INSTANCE_NAME </td>
         <td> Instance name of the target azure instance</td>
-        <td> For AKS ndoes, the instance name is from the scale set section in Azure and not the node name from AKS node pool </td>
+        <td> For AKS nodes, the instance name is from the scale set section in Azure and not the node name from AKS node pool </td>
       </tr>
       <tr>
         <td> RESOURCE_GROUP </td>